 How does Digital Transformation Change Decision–Making in Retail and CPG?

 What does this look like in real life?
 Let’s take a look at a few examples from Retail and CPG worlds and see how decision-making changes before and after digital transformation.

 Do the statements above sound familiar?
 Where does your business line up in the above example?
-If you are in the manual mode, then roll-up your sleeves and get your “digital’ hat on.
+If you are in manual mode, then roll up your sleeves and get your “digital’ hat on.
 See where you can better leverage technology to improve the effectiveness of these and other decision-making processes.
 Your competitors might very well be a step ahead of you!